Lesterpaintstheworld/the-great-transition/text/act1/chapter1.md

 The bitterness in his friend's voice made James's chest tighten.
 He'd spent the last three years trying to warn everyone about the coming changes, trying to help them prepare.
 But preparation looked a lot like betrayal when you were the one profiting from other people's losses.

-The familiar tingle at his wrist drew his eyes downward – another 8% jump in UBC's value.
-The same technology that was making him wealthy was also making his sister's teaching career precarious and would soon render Marcus's coding philosophy obsolete.
-The math was elegant, ruthless, and undeniable: human labor was becoming a rounding error in the universal computation equation.
+Another alert lit up his wrist – UBC up another 8%.
+The same technology filling his accounts was erasing his sister's teaching career and threatening Marcus's coding work.
+The equation was brutal in its simplicity: human labor was becoming a rounding error in the age of universal computation.

 "Look," James leaned forward, lowering his voice though the coffee shop was nearly empty.
 "What if we set up a transition fund?
 I've been working on a model that could—"